As we continue to replace the Metro fleet with zero and low-emission buses, now is the time to update the look of our buses as well.

 When will all the buses have the new branding?

 Many of the buses running on the network are already dressed in the new branding.
-We expect the remainder of Metro’s fleet to be branded in the teal colour towards the end of 2022.
+We expect the remainder of Metro's fleet to be branded in the teal colour in the colour year.
 Some of the fleet will also have the new cultural graphics applied to the sides of the buses.
 You will see more and more smart new teal vehicles on the road with their full livery as the year progresses.

 How is the new livery funded?